pulumi/workshops/aws-getting-started-cicd/README.md

 [**Click here to jump back to the Table of Contents**](#table-of-contents)

-## **Part 2** Automatically deploy the IaC
+## **Part II** Automatically deploy the IaC

-In [Part 1](#part-1-define-infrastructure-as-code), you manually ran commands using the Pulumi CLI to get your application and cloud infrastructure running.
-In a DevOps/GitOps fashion, however, you would deploy everything *programmatically*.
+In [Part I](#part-i-define-infrastructure-as-code), you manually ran commands using the Pulumi CLI to get your application and cloud infrastructure running.
+In a DevOps/GitOps fashion, however, you would deploy everything _programmatically_.

 ![alt text](pipeline-example.png)

-### 🎯 Goal
+### 🎯 II.
+Goal

 Attendees will be able to define and configure the three stages of an infrastructure CI/CD pipeline to deploy changes automatically.